This passage indicates that –

 The Bible teaches that God gives every believer certain spiritual gifts to be used in ministry (1 Cor.
 12, Rom.
 8, Eph.
 4).
 However, spiritual gifts are only one part of the picture.
 Many times, spiritual gifts are often overemphasized to the neglect of other equally important factors.
 Natural abilities that you were born with also came from God.
 So do your experiences and inborn personality traits.
 Your Creator planned these factors as well.

 Most churches get the process backwards.
-They say, “Discover your spiritual gifts and then you’ll know what ministry you’re supposed to have.”
+They say, “Discover your spiritual gifts and then you’ll know what ministry you’re supposed be involved in.”
 The exact opposite of this seems to be more true: Start experimenting with different ministries and then you’ll discover your gifts!
-Until you actually get involved in serving, you’re not going to know what you’re good at.
+Until you actually get involved in serving, you’re not going to know what you’re good at, what you love, what you're passionate about.
+Where your heart is so too will be your treasure AND where if you want your heart to be someplace it isn't start putting your treasure there.

 The Bible uses the term “heart” to represent the center of your motivation, desires, interests, and inclinations.
 Your heart determines why you say the things you do (Matt.
 12:34), why you feel the way you do (Ps.
 34:7), and why you act the way you do (Pr.
 4:23).
 In fact, the Bible - way before professional psychology and psychiatry discovery, that they way we think determines the way we are - (look it up Pr.
 23:7)